-Slipping rib syndrome occurs when the cartilage on a person’s lower ribs slips and moves, leading to pain in their chest or upper abdomen.
+Slipping rib syndrome occurs when the cartilage on a person’s lower ribs slips and moves, leading to pain in the chest or upper abdomen.
 Slipping rib syndrome goes by many names, including clicking rib, displaced ribs, rib tip syndrome, nerve nipping, painful rib syndrome, and interchondral subluxation, among others.

 The condition is slightly more common in women than men.
 It’s been reported in people as young as 12 years and as old as mid-80s, but it mostly affects middle-aged people.
 Overall, the syndrome is considered rare.

 The symptoms of slipping rib syndrome vary from person to person.
 In general, the symptoms are described as:

 - intermittent sharp stabbing pain in the upper abdomen or back, followed by a dull, achy sensation

 - slipping, popping, or clicking sensations in the lower ribs